 Mistake #2 Not Starting the Business as a C Corporation

-One of the first decisions you make as a founder is what entity to use for your startup.
+One of the first decisions you make as a business owner is what entity to use for your startup.
 Because founders often start businesses without seeking guidance first on legal and financial issues, they incur higher taxes and can become subject to significant liabilities which could have been avoided altogether if they had structured the business as a C Corporation.

 Mistake #3: Choosing a Company Name That Has Trademark Issues, Domain Name Problems, or Other Issues

 When picking a company name, it is important to do your research up front to identify potential trademark infringement issues and other legal concerns that may prevent you from using your chosen company name to do business.
 Before you make a final choice as to what to call your startup, here are some steps you can take to avoid common naming issues:

 - Do a Google Search on the name to see if there are other companies already using the same name or a similar one